Give the gift small icon

 Like scrapbooks, photo albums are designed to be shared, in person, and talked through, reminiscing about and reliving with the telling the places you’ve been, the experiences you have had, and more.
 Unfortunately, also like scrapbooks, photo albums present long-term challenges:

 1. Do you know the stories behind the photos?
 (We have tips for that!)
 Will you remember them?
 Scrapbooks tend to at least provide more leeway to add notes and stories than photo albums.
 Stories behind the photos are incredibly vulnerable to being forgotten.
-We can animate photos in creepy ways, but they cannot remember for us the stories lost.
+We can animate photos in interesting verging on creepy ways, but they cannot remember for us the stories lost.
 Look back through your albums.
 Do you recall all the people and events in a way that’s meaningful anymore?

 2. Albums, the pages within, and the photos will deteriorate.
 Little known fact outside the photo industry: Those photo prints you ordered in single and even triplicate were never meant to last more than a dozen years, and that's for the highest quality pritns!
 That’s why the colors change as the chemicals used to create the images degrade and the paper eventually becomes more fragile, too.